jdum/odfdo/doc_src/src/recipes.md

 ### Create a basic text document with list and sublists

-Create a basic text document with list and sublists.
+Create a short text document containing a list of items and a few sublists.
+The code demonstrates several manipulations of the list and its items, then displays the result to standard output.

 ??? code "recipes/create_a_basic_text_document_with_list_and_sublists.py"
     ```python